 Differential pressure gauges

-A differential gauge can measure the differential pressure in two separate pressure systems.
+A differential gauge measures differential pressure in two separate pressure systems.
 They dispose of two connections: one for high (+) and one for low (-) pressure.
 At EMVO Techniek we have got many different types of differential gauges in stock.
 They are based on two operating principles:

 • With Bourdon tube;